-- Strengthen the legal framework on responsible fatherhood. - Encourage the culture of adoption and family integration in affluent social environments. - Take adequate measures to ensure the protection and continuous educational and health care of street children. - Create reception centers specifically for street children in the country's major cities, ensure the operation of the Carrefour reception center, which has been practically abandoned by the Ministry of Social Affairs.
+- Take adequate measures to ensure the protection and ongoing educational and health care of street children. - Create reception centers specifically for street children in the country's major cities, ensure the operation of the reception center in Carrefour, which has been practically abandoned by the Ministry of Social Affairs.

-Situation of children in domestic service
+The situation of children in domestic service

-- 35. Poor parents in rural areas place their children in foster homes, hoping to offer them a better life without imagining the reality that awaits them.
-Most often, these children work day and night as domestic servants, suffering all kinds of injustices in these foster families, who treat them mostly as slaves.
-Thus, in 2015, according to a study conducted by some twenty national and international organizations under the direction of the Ministry of Social Affairs, in 2015, more than 200,000 children were exploited as domestic servants in Haiti. - 36.
-However, article 32 of the Convention on the Rights of the Child in the first paragraph specifies that States Parties recognize the right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.
-These children in domestic service, known as "Restavèk", have no access to education and work more than 14 hours a day, according to the study.
+35. Poor parents in rural areas place their children in foster homes, hoping to offer them a better life without imagining the reality that awaits them.
+For more often than not, these children work day and night as domestic servants, suffering all kinds of injustices in these foster families who treat them most of the time like slaves.
+Thus, in 2015, according to a study conducted by some twenty national and international organizations under the direction of the Ministry of Social

+Affairs, 2015, more than 200,000 children are exploited as domestic servants in Haiti.

+- 36. However, article 32 of the Convention on the Rights of the Child in the first paragraph states that States Parties recognize the right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.
+These children in domestic service, known as "Restavèk", have no access to education and work over 14 hours a week, according to the study.
 There are generally more girls than boys among children in domestic service.
-More than 25,800 children were in institutions, 80 percent of whom were not orphans.
+And according to UNICEF, 22 percent of children do not live with their biological parents.
+More than 25,800 children are in institutions, 80 percent of whom are not orphans.
 207,000 children are in unacceptable domestic work situations. - 37.
-This issue was of great interest during the last review of Haiti.
-The State of Mongolia, the United Kingdom, Great Britain, Ireland and the Lumos organization expressed their concern about the situation of children in domestic service.
-The Haitian State in its addendum report attempted to provide very unconvincing responses to recommendations 115.105, 115.109 and 116.3, made by Jamaica, Norway and the Czech Republic respectively. - 38.
+This issue was of great interest during the last Haiti review.
+The Nations of Mongolia, the United Kingdom, Great Britain, Ireland, and Lumos have expressed concern about the situation of children in domestic service.
+Haiti, in its addendum report, attempted to provide very unconvincing responses to recommendations 115.105, 115.109, and 116.3, made by Jamaica, Norway, and the Czech Republic respectively. - 38.
 The lack of measures implemented by Haiti to curb this phenomenon demonstrates its laxity and lack of will to ensure the protection and well-being of children in vulnerable situations.
-The social projects to assist underprivileged families mentioned by the State in its report are unknown to the population and to organizations working in this field.
+The social projects to assist underprivileged families mentioned by the State in its report are not known by the population and by organizations working in this field.

-Adopt measures to prevent family separation (awareness campaign, assistance and support program for low-income families ,etc.)
+- Adopt measures to prevent family separation (awareness campaign, assistance and support program for low-income families, etc.). - Take strong measures to prevent child labor and ensure schooling for child domestic workers.